Calebnathan/Auto_Saver/README.md

 - 🏠 **Home** – Personal dashboard for your spending and goals (with Dashboard and Categories tabs)
 - 🏁 **Race** – Competitive budgeting challenges between users (under construction)
 - 🤝 **Social** – Collaborative savings goals with friends and family (under construction)
+- 👥 **Friend Network (coming soon)** – Add friends via email, accept invites, and see their progress inside the Social tab

 ## ✨ Features
 - 🔐 **User Authentication** - Secure login and signup system